Table of Contents

 As procurement becomes more data-driven, the stakes for compliance and privacy rise significantly.
 Generative AI (GenAI) opens up incredible opportunities, but it also brings unique challenges around regulatory adherence, ethical use, and confidentiality.
 Let’s dive into how to navigate these complexities.

-Navigating Regulatory and Ethical Issues
+Navigating Legal, Regulatory and Ethical Issues

 Imagine a scenario where sensitive contract details unintentionally feed into a GenAI training model.
 The fallout could range from regulatory penalties to loss of client trust.
 Safeguarding against such breaches is essential.